-It is important to dispose of dead stock in a manner that is not going to cause future problems with contamination of water ways or aquifers and to prevent scavenging.
+It is important to dispose of dead stock in a manner that is not going to cause future problems with contamination of waterways or aquifers and to prevent scavenging.
 This is usually coordinated by local council authorities and Agriculture Victoria staff for farm burials the following link gives useful guidelines.

-Getting organised immediately after a natural disaster
+Getting organise immediately after a natural disaster

-Dairy Australia provides a range of tools to help you organise tasks immediately after a natural disaster including a ‘Recovery priority checklist’ and Milking through power outages’.
+Dairy Australia provides a range of tools to help you organisetasks immediately after a natural disaster including a ‘Recovery priority checklist’ and Milking through power outages’.